Volunteer Training & Education

-To keep survivors of domestic violence safe, Washington State law (Chapter 388-61A WAC) requires people involved in direct service to domestic violence survivors have special training.
+To keep survivors of domestic violence safe, Washington State law (Chapter 388-61A WAC) requires people involved in direct service with domestic violence survivors have special training.

-LifeWire offers a 20-hour Domestic Violence Advocacy & Volunteer Training twice per year in the fall and spring.
-Each training covers the below topics in detail.
+LifeWire offers a 20-hour Domestic Violence Advocacy & Volunteer Training twice per year, in the fall and spring.

-(i) Policies and procedures of the domestic violence agency.”
+- Policies and procedures of the domestic violence agency.

-For more information about upcoming trainings, contact our Resource Coordinator, Natalie Nguyen, at firstname.lastname@example.org.
+For more information about upcoming trainings, contact our Resources Manager, Natalie Hills, at email@example.com.